 I’ve found nothing unusual on the body.
 He wore a fine coat, almost as every Konian at this time of the year.
 His pants were somewhat similar to those that could be found on the market, just cheaper and paired with quality boots that stood out from the overall image.
 He appeared as every normal working class guy, too modest to spend his money on the trending rugs.
 He was pale from the cold with blue lips bitten by ice and a long red mark on his throat, ends cutting in upwards around the strong jaw.

 I also noticed his eyes closed shut, his arms over the stomach as if the killer wanted to bury him there in the snow.
 It was very odd, so I pulled a pen out of my pocket and unraveled his stiff fingers where I’ve found a lock of fur.
 That must’ve been a token or a calling card that killer left behind.
 It looked familiar as I’ve seen this fur that just a few Ildocians had right to bear as a mark of Dread-guard, an elite soldiers – mercenary formations.
-The question rose: Who was able to overpower a skillful soldier, trained to be merciless in combat?
+The question arose: Who was able to overpower a skillful soldier, trained to be merciless in combat?

 “Call in the drone to photograph the crime scene.
 Block all relays in the area.
-I don’t want news to hear about this until further investigation.
-Let the laboratory know we have a male N.N. person without I-link with a wound over its throat that show he was strangled.
+I don’t want the news to hear about this until further investigation.
+Let the laboratory know we have a male N.N. person without I-link with a wound over its throat that shows he was strangled.
 The search for motives commenced after the personnel came to the crime scene.”
 I listed them the tasks where Floppy-ears took the radio and reported.
-“Also mention that the victim is a foreigner.”
-I added while opening the pockets of a dead man.
+“Also mention that the victim is a foreigner,” I added while opening the pockets of a dead man.

 “How do you know this?”
 Chubby flinched and grunted.

 “Do you see his hair?
 When does Konian want to go to Ildock, what is the first thing he does?”
-I threw my gloating face over the shoulder to see his brain struggling with this question, when he answered after a pause.
+I threw my gloating face over the shoulder to see his brain struggling with this question when he answered after a pause.

 “He grows his hair?”
 The policeman said scratching his nose, anticipating my response which came in a nod.